ampproject/amphtml/extensions/amp-lightbox-gallery/amp-lightbox-gallery.md

 </amp-carousel>
 ```

-You can add the `lightbox` attribute on an `<amp-carousel>` to lightbox all of its children. `<amp-lightbox-gallery>` currently supports only carousels containing `<amp-img>` as children.
-As you navigate through the carousel items in the lightbox, the original carousel slides will be sync-ed so that when the lightbox is closed, you will end up on the same slide as you were on originally.
-Currently on the the `type='slides'` carousel is supported.
+You can add the `lightbox` attribute on an `<amp-carousel>` to lightbox all of its children.
+Currently, the `<amp-lightbox-gallery>` component only supports carousels containing `<amp-img>` as children.
+As you navigate through the carousel items in the lightbox, the original carousel slides are synchronized so that when the lightbox is closed, the user ends up on the same slide as the were originally on.
+Currently, only the `type='slides'` carousel is supported.

 ### Captions

-Lightbox optionally allows the user to specify a caption for each element.
-These fields are automatically read and displayed by `<amp-lightbox-gallery>` in the following order of priority:
+Optionally, you can specify a caption for each element in the lightbox.
+These fields are automatically read and displayed by the `<amp-lightbox-gallery>` in the following order of priority:

-- figcaption (if the lightboxed element is the child of a figure)
+- `figcaption` (if the lightboxed element is the child of a figure)
-- aria-describedby
+- `aria-describedby`
-- alt
+- `alt`
-- aria-label
+- `aria-label`
-- aria-labelledby
+- `aria-labelledby`